West Virginia School of Osteopathic Medicine

 - Supplemental application fee: No supplemental fee.
 If offered an interview, an interview fee ($40 in-state; $80 out-of-state) is due.

-A 30-minute, open file personal interview includes two faculty members, and the director of admissions or admissions program administrator.
+A 30-minute, open file personal interview includes two faculty members, and the director of admissions or assistant director of admissions.

 Applicants will be requested to submit necessary matriculation documents, including a deposit, according to the following AACOMAS traffic guideline schedule:

 - Those accepted prior to November 15 will have until December 14

 - Those accepted between November 15 and January 14 will have 30 days

 - Those accepted between January 15 and May 14 will have 14 days